JacksonKuo/blog/_posts/2025-1-22-app-defense-part-3.markdown

 The free mode of hCaptcha only allows "Always Challenge" mode.

 The client-side JS requires a sitekey.
-The server-side backend communicates with siteverify and requires the sitekey secret and client response.
+The server-side backend communicates with `/siteverify` and requires the sitekey secret and client response.

 ```bash
 curl https://api.hcaptcha.com/siteverify \